yce6db/spsatuva.github.io/_pages/resources/courses.md

 You can expect to cover the entire book.
 <br>
 <br>
-I personally wasnt too much of a fan of schutz and I think <a href="https://books.google.com/books/about/Spacetime_and_Geometry.html?id=1SKFQgAACAAJ&source=kp_book_description"> Spacetime and Geometry by Sean Carrol</a> is a much better book, and I reccommend buying this book for your personal bookshelf
+I (Matt Walker) personally wasn't too much of a fan of Schutz and I think <a href="https://books.google.com/books/about/Spacetime_and_Geometry.html?id=1SKFQgAACAAJ&source=kp_book_description"> Spacetime and Geometry by Sean Carrol</a> is a much better book, and I recommend buying this book for your personal bookshelf.
 <br>
 <br>
  Prerequisite: Advanced calculus through partial differentiation and multiple integration; vector analysis in three dimensions.